[willamette-fcst] Forecast - Tuesday, April 22nd, 2008

 below about 40 degrees overnight, even though the air aloft

-remained unseasonably cold.
-Total rainfall amounts in the
+remains unseasonably cold.
+Total rainfall amounts in the 24

-24 hours ending at 5 am today ranged from around one-tenth
+hours ending at 5 am today ranged from around one-tenth to

 under one-half inch falling along the Oregon Coast.
-Up to a
+Spotty

 This is a very cold storm that would have produced